AdamKortylewski/CompositionalNets/README.md

 #### Evaluate the classification performance of a model

-Run the following command from the terminal to evaluate a model on the full test dataset:
+Run the following command in the terminal to evaluate a model on the full test dataset:
 ```
 python Code/test.py
 ```